 When I first started researching how we can use an open source AI model, it seemed daunting initially.
-There is a lot of fragmented information on the internet from many different sources, making it difficult to start your project quickly.
+There’s a lot of fragmented information on the internet from many different sources, making it difficult to start your project quickly.

-The goal of this post is to have one easy-to-read article that will help you set up and run an open source AI model locally using a wrapper around the model named Ollama.
-We will also talk about how to install Ollama in a virtual machine and access it remotely.
+The goal of this post is to have one easy-to-read article that will help you set up and run an open source AI model locally using a wrapper named Ollama.
+We’ll also cover how to install Ollama in a virtual machine so you can access it remotely.

 What is Ollama?